lauris71/sehle/tutorial/lesson-1.md

     sehle_static_mesh_setup(&mesh, engine, 1);
     /* Set up static mesh geometry and bounding box */ sehle_static_mesh_set_vertex_array(&mesh, va);
-    elea_aabox3f_set_values(&mesh.renderable_inst.bbox, -1, -1, -1, 1, 1, 1);

-    /*
-     * Create materials
+    elea_aabox3f_set_values(&mesh.renderable_inst.bbox, -2, -2, -2, 2, 2, 2);

-     * We use simple forward-rendered material
+RenderContext requires material, so we have to set up one.
+We use the most simple forward-rendered SehleMaterialControl.
-     */
+It is intended for gizmos, controls and similar things but for our tutorial it is enough.
+SehleMaterial is actually interface type, but SehleMaterialControl implements it so we do not have to set up the implementation ourselves.

     SehleMaterialControl mat;
     sehle_material_control_init(&mat, engine);
     sehle_material_control_set_has_colors(&mat, 1);
     mat.ambient = EleaColor4fWhite;
     mat.color = EleaColor4fWhite;

-    /* Add material slot to static mesh and set material */ sehle_static_mesh_resize_materials(&mesh, 1);
+Now we add created material to static mesh material slot 0.

+    sehle_static_mesh_resize_materials(&mesh, 1);
     sehle_static_mesh_set_material(&mesh, 0, SEHLE_MATERIAL_CONTROL_MATERIAL_IMPLEMENTATION, &mat.material_inst);

-    /*
-     * Set up static mesh fragment
-     * Fragments are simply parts of mesh with different slice of index buffer and material
-     * LOD is automatically set up to draw everything by default */ sehle_static_mesh_resize_fragments(&mesh, 1);
+Single static mesh can have multile fragments with multiple materials, LOD levels and so on.
+We just create single fragment, assign all indices to it and set it's material index to 0.

+    sehle_static_mesh_resize_fragments(&mesh, 1);
     mesh.frags[0].first = 0;
     mesh.frags[0].n_indices = va->ibuf->buffer.n_elements;
     mesh.frags[0].mat_idx = 0;

-    /*
-     * Set up view and projection matrices
+Now set up view matrices in SehleRenderContexxt.
-     */

     EleaVec3f viewpoint = {2, 4, 3};
     EleaMat3x4f v2w;
     elea_mat3x4f_set_look_at(&v2w, &viewpoint, &EleaVec3f0, &EleaVec3fZ);